Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

-### Observables
+### Observables (aka, Sequences)

+The most important thing to understand about Rx is:

+The equivalence<sup>1</sup> of observer pattern (Observable<Element> sequence) and normal sequences (Sequence) is the most important thing to understand about Rx.

+And the kernel of RxSwift is:
+Every Observable sequence is just a sequence.
+The key advantage for an Observable vs Swift's Sequence is that it can also receive elements asynchronously.

+But in RxSwift, Event Streams are called sequences.

+in RxSwift, everything is a sequence or something that works with a sequence.

+< in fact, you can refer to Observables interchangably as sequences >

 And an Observable is just a sequence, with some special powers.
 One of these powers — in fact the most important one — is that it is asynchronous.

+Observable(ObservableType) is equivalent to Sequence ObservableType.subscribe method is equivalent to Sequence.makeIterator method.
+Observer (callback) needs to be passed to ObservableType.subscribe method to receive sequence elements instead of calling next() on the returned iterator.

 Observables produce events, the process of which is referred to as emitting, over a period of time.

 Observable is an array with time dimension